The Problem with Deuteronomy 18:11 & Saul and the Witch of Endor

 3. God’s judgment falls on Saul for what he has done, and he dies the next day.

 One area I am still working on is a circumstance like asking the Archangel Michael, Prince of the Heavenly Host, to intercede for us.
-I think there is an issue with that, even though many people do it since Michael does not act of his own volition but at the command of the Father.
-This is seen when Michael goes to Daniel to support him, where he tells Daniel, “I’ve been sent to you.”
+I think there is an issue with that, even though many people do it, since Michael does not act of his own volition but at the command of God the Father.
+We see this when Michael goes to Daniel to support him, where he tells Daniel, “I have now been sent to you.”
 Daniel 10:11.
 So, if you want to ask for his assistance, I would ask the Father to send Michael or whomever he wants to defend us and not break the chain of command by asking directly.

 Leave a Reply